postpersonality/confluence-markdown-exporter/README.md

 ## Features

-- Converts Confluence pages to Markdown format.
+- Exports Confluence pages in **Markdown** or **HTML** format.
 - Uses the Atlassian API to export individual pages, pages including children, and whole spaces.
 - Supports various Confluence elements such as headings, paragraphs, lists, tables, and more.
 - Retains formatting such as bold, italic, and underline.
 - Converts Confluence macros to equivalent Markdown syntax where possible.
-- Handles images and attachments by linking them appropriately in the Markdown output.
+- Handles images and attachments by linking them appropriately in the output.
 - Supports extended Markdown features like tasks, alerts, and front matter.

 ## Supported Markdown Elements